stephentown42/GoFerret/docs/set_config.md

 <br>

 ## Settings
-* stimDevice: Name of stimulus generation device
+* stimDevice: Name of stimulus generation device (see OpenWorkBench tutorial for more information)
-* recDevice: Name of neural recording device
+* recDevice: Name of neural recording device (see OpenWorkBench tutorial for more information)
 * recFerrets: List of subjects in which to record data to TDT tank (all sessions get text logs, but only these subjects get tank records)
 * trackFerrets: List of subjects in which to use high res video (all other subjects will be videoed with the split_screen video)
 * order: Optional, dictionary used to provide metadata to users on the order in which to run ferrets